curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 You must remember this passphrase to unlock your account in the future.

-For non-interactive use the passphrase can be specified with the -password flag:
+For non-interactive use the passphrase can be specified with the `--password` flag:

 ```
 geth --password <passwordfile> account import <keyfile>